locusrobotics/serverless-azure-functions/README.md

 ## Tagging (Locus)

-When developing a feature/bug, create a feature branch from the correct branch (publish-2.2.1).
+When developing a feature/bug, create a feature branch from the default branch (publish-2.2.1).
 Be sure to update the package.json version to the next sequential letter.
 When the feature branch is merged into branch `publish-2.2.1`, create a tag via the `scripts/tagBranchForRelease.sh`.

 ```bash